-Given this set of counterfactuals, one can "recenter" the treatment effect: from the observed effect in the units that did receive the treatment, the effect measured from random draws of the counterfactual lines (the expected treatment) is subtracted, with the goal of removing the omitted variable bias of being a city that is central within a network.
-In practice, the 'recentering' is executed by repeatedly permuting treatment status between completed and delayed lines, and using the difference with the average of the market access measures over all permutations as an instrument.
+Given this set of counterfactuals, one can "recenter" the treatment effect: from the observed effect in the units that did receive the treatment, the effect measured from random draws of the counterfactual lines (the expected treatment) is subtracted, with the goal of removing the effect of being a city that is central within a network, or otherwise different from cities that are not connected immediately.
+In practice, the 'recentering' is executed by repeatedly permuting treatment status between completed and delayed lines, and using the average of the market access measures over all permutations as an instrument for the actual treatment.